ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.3
+### Release 2.0.4

- - Fixed round off error in time format when rounding up to the next second.
+ - Fixed bug related to long class names.

 ## <a name="description">Description</a>